... old habits die hard ... begun c. 2003, last updated October 2024

 The Monster products are a different kettle of fish.
 Unprepared as we were for the Panamax improvements, flabbergasted was the response to the Monsters.
 Pages of notes about disembodied sopranos, woodless acoustic guitars, splatty cymbals, wiry celli, ad nauseum...
 I needn't have bothered!
 On first listen Marylou declared "It's COLD!"
 As in "AMUSICAL!"
 As in "Turn the bloody thing off and send it back!
 NOW!"
 So much for my finely nuanced descriptive excreta...

-The Furman RI-1220 is smooth as silk and four times as expensive.
+The Furman RI-1220 was smooth as silk and four times as expensive.
 One needs better ear$ and much better equipment to appreciate it fully.

 The take away from the above is that one is building a system and components may enhance, detract or have no effect at all.
 In a different system, the Monster products may have come out best with Panamax last.
 YMMV